Milk: Calcium phosphate structure

 For many years the most widely accepted theory of the structure of a micelle was that it was composed of spherical casein aggregates, called submicelles, that were held together by calcium phosphate linkages.
 However, there are two recent models of the casein micelle that refute the distinct micellular structures within the micelle.

 The first theory, attributed to de Kruif and Holt, proposes that nanoclusters of calcium phosphate and the phosphopeptide fraction of beta-casein are the centerpiece to micellar structure.
 Specifically in this view unstructured proteins organize around the calcium phosphate, giving rise to their structure, and thus no specific structure is formed.

 Under the second theory, proposed by Horne, the growth of calcium phosphate nanoclusters begins the process of micelle formation, but is limited by binding phosphopeptide loop regions of the caseins.
-Once bound, protein-protein interactions are formed and polymerization occurs, in which K-casein is used as an end cap to form micelles with trapped calcium phosphate nanoclusters.
+Once bound, protein-protein interactions are formed and polymerization occurs, in which κ-casein is used as an end cap to form micelles with trapped calcium phosphate nanoclusters.

 Some sources indicate that the trapped calcium phosphate is in the form of Ca9(PO4)6;

 whereas others say it is similar to the structure of the mineral brushite, CaHPO4·2H2O.

 Sugars and carbohydrates

 Milk contains several different carbohydrates, including lactose, glucose, galactose, and other oligosaccharides.
-The lactose gives milk its sweet taste and contributes approximately 40% of the calories in whole cow's milk's.
-Lactose is a disaccharide composite of two simple sugars, glucose and galactose.
+The lactose gives milk its sweet taste and contributes approximately 40% of the calories in whole cow's milk.
+Lactose is a disaccharide composite of two simple sugars: glucose and galactose.
 Bovine milk averages 4.8% anhydrous lactose, which amounts to about 50% of the total solids of skimmed milk.
-Levels of lactose are dependent upon the type of milk as other carbohydrates can be present at higher concentrations than lactose in milks.
+Levels of lactose are dependent upon the type of milk, as other carbohydrates can be present at higher concentrations than lactose in milks.